- Jazz / Jazz Vocals

 Review: Dee Daniels uncovers the Jazzinit as she skillfully interprets the stories of American composers Stevie Wonder, Elvis Presley, James Taylor, Lionel Richie and Otis Redding among others, thus ushering these authors into the echelon of past contributors to the great American songbook.
 Refreshing!!!

-4 5 stars by Joost van Steen out of
+4 5 by Joost van Steen out of

 Dee Daniels JAZZINIT Review